LabZDjee/serial-spy/README.md

 ![Screen-Shot](Screen-Shot.png)

+*Note:* this screen shot was taken from the original version.
+With present version, the `>` character is replaced `A`, `B`, etc representing first entry, second entry, etc in the JSON configuration file

 # How to Run

 This tool is written in an ECMAScript modular way ([ESM](https://nodejs.org/api/esm.html)) which from Node 14 runs without need for a `--experimental-modules` anymore.
-So, after a classical `npm install` from the root, just run `node index.mjs <configuration-file.json>`
+So, after a classical `npm install` from the root, just run `node index.mjs <configuration-file>.json [<log-file>.txt] [<log-file>.html]`

+Here `<log-file>` is an optional file stream which records every activity which is displayed.
+Can be a simple text file, or an HTML file with colored information similar to those displayed

 Also the idea is to compile this source into a executable binary with the help of [pkg](https://www.npmjs.com/package/pkg) utility.
 Such utility can be run through a script: `build-all`.
 Technically, *pkg* very much does not accept ESM code, only [CommonJS](https://en.wikipedia.org/wiki/CommonJS) code.
 So,  a tool, [cjyes](https://www.npmjs.com/package/cjyes), does this ESM-to-CJS translation.
 Another difficulty is [SerialPort](https://serialport.io/) NPM package this tool depends upon.
 This package is very depend on the target hardware.
 And it takes `node_modules/@serialport/bindings/build/release/bindings.node` to be placed at the same location where the executable binary sits. `build-all` script does all the job and copy the all to a `dist` sub-folder

+The compiled executable takes the same arguments: a configuration file and optionally stream log files